Carlo Casalegno: Biography

 After having attended the Liceo Classico Massimo d'Azeglio, Carlo Casalegno graduated in literature at the University of Turin and then, from 1942 to 1943, he was a teacher at Palli high school in Casale Monferrato.
 He took part to the Italian Resistance by joining the Action Party and contributing to its newspaper "Italia libera".
 During the Post War period, he kept writing for the magazine "Giustizia e Libertà" which, in the meantime, had taken the place of "Italia Libera".
 From 1951 to 1954 he was the director of the magazine "Resistenza.
 Giustizia e Libertà".

 In 1947 he started to work for the Turin newspaper La Stampa of which he became deputy director in 1968.
 He was the only domestic policy editor apart from the chief Arrigo Levi.
 From 1969 to 1977, in his weekly column entitled Il nostro Stato ("Our state"), he wrote a articles on topical issues such as divorce, the secularism of the State and in particular terrorism, always asking for precision and firmness in applying existing ordinary laws to fight it.
 He completely rejected the idea of resorting to special laws to suppress terrorism, fearing that such an initiative could have caused an endless sequence of violence, producing a loss of democratic freedom.

 In 1976 the trial of the Brigate Rosse began, with among its main defendants Renato Curcio.
-This trial developed in an incredibly grievous atmosphere, which led up to the murder of the lawyer Fulvio Croce, who had taken the defence of Red Brigades' militants notwithstanding they had threatened whoever would have done that (one cannot go to trial in Italy without a lawyer), and which pursued with the withdrawal of the citizens who were meant to compose the popular jury.
-In this contest, Casalegno with his articles urged everyone not to hide in front of terrorism, suggesting everyone to fulfil their role.
+This trial developed in an incredibly strained atmosphere, which led up to the murder of the lawyer Fulvio Croce, who had taken the defence of Red Brigades' militants despite the fact that they had threatened whoever would have done that (one cannot go to trial in Italy without a lawyer).
+Casalegno with his articles urged everyone not to hide in the face of terrorism, suggesting everyone to fulfil their role.